“Leadership is not about being the best. Leadership is about making everyone else better.” Here’s why this unattributed quote rings so true:

 1. Leveraging the skills, knowledge, and expertise of the organization

 You’re probably familiar with the myriad ways we incorporate visuals into business practices.
-From social listening murals, to graphic recording and meeting facilitation – visuals are the central component of what we do.
+From social listening murals, to graphic recording and graphic facilitation – visuals are the central component of what we do.
 Through visual leadership, our team of visual strategists are able to increase collaboration and engagement, capture insight, and create visual summaries of discussions, decisions, and strategic plans.

 Visuals are a medium that allows participants to bring their best selves forward.
 When attendee input is visibly recorded, individuals are more willing to contribute to the conversation.
 In this sense, visuals offer the perfect opportunity to highlight and equalize voices to ensure that the discussion is evenly distributed and no gems are overlooked.